A note on the Hodge conjecture: Introduction

+$M$ is an algebraic subvariety of codimension 3 in the complex projective space $\mathbb{P}^7$ and a closed complex manifold of dimension 4.
+The manifold $M$ is composed as a product of two Fermat quadratic surfaces tied with the third homogeneous polynomial equation in order to embed $M$ into a projective space.
+As the Fermat quadratic surface is a $K3$ space, the manifold $M$ inherits a (2,0)-form that is never zero from the first copy of $K3$ and a similar (0,2)-form from the second copy of $K3$.
+It is shown in the presented paper that the wedge product of these forms is a (2,2)-form that cannot be represented as a $\mathbb{Q}$-linear combination of cohomology classes of deriving from algebraic subvarieties of $M$.
+This form, having only one term $f(P)dz_1\wedge dz_2\wedge d\bar{z}_3\wedge d\bar{z}_4$, is rational (it is a linear combination of this type of forms with rational coefficients) and thus a Hodge class.

+The study of what cohomology classes can be obtained by the Poincar\'e duality from homology classes of submanifolds was started by Ren\'e Thom, but in real manifolds.
+Thom's original paper is in French and rather difficult to read, but we can look at [2] that is available on-line and find there the following statement (page 1 in [2]): All homology classes with integral coefficients of compact orientable differentiable manifolds of dimension $<10$ are realizable by submanifolds.
+As a 4-dimensional complex manifold can be understood as an 8-dimensional real manifold, this statement, combined with the Poincar\'e duality, implies that every singular cohomology class of the 8-dimensional manifold can be realized as a linear combination with integer coefficients of classes of real submanifolds.
+However, these real submanifolds need not be complex submanifolds because a complex submanifold inherits the complex structure from the mother manifold.

-The idea is simple.
-It is known that if $Z$ is a complex submanifold of $X$ of codimension $k$ then the inclusion map $i:Z\to X$ induces a cohomology class $[Z]$ that is in $H^{k,k}(X)$.
+If $Z$ is a complex submanifold of $M$ of codimension $k$ then the inclusion map $i:Z\to M$ induces a cohomology class $[Z]$ that is in $H^{k,k}(M)$.
 In local coordinates the cohomology class $[Z]$ is then a form of the type

-where $(z,\bar{z})=(z^1,\dots,z^n,\bar{z}^1,\dots,\bar{z}^n)$ are the local coordinates.
-As $\psi\in H^{k,k}(X)$ there are the same number $k$ of indices in the multi-indices $I$ and $J$.
-A natural question is how the cohomology class knows which are $z^j$ and $\bar{z}^j$ coordinates e.g. if $Z$ is embedded into a product space?
-The simple reason why there are equally many coordinates of the type $dz^j$ and $d\bar{z}^k$ in (1.1) is that these differentials always appear in pairs: if there is $dz^j$ there is also $d\bar{z}^j$.
-It is a consequence of the way the tangent space of the submanifold $Z$ (in this case a subvariety is also a submanifold) is mapped in the tangent space of $X$ at a given point.
-Thus, we cannot get a form of the type where the index sets $I$ and $J$ are different, e.g. of the type